Last Updated on December 18, 2021 by Oddmund Groette

 This is the code in Amibroker:

-This results in an equity curve like this:
+This results in an equity curve like this in the S&P 500 (SPY):

-Is this a tradeable strategy?
+Is our ADX strategy tradeable?
 That’s something we will let the reader decide!

 All testing in this article is done by using Amibroker:

-The ADX performs reasonably well on its own but much better when used with another indicator.
+The ADX indicator performs reasonably well on its own but much better when used with another indicator.

 In this article, we have explored just a tiny fraction of the possibilities with the ADX indicator.
 It’s a versatile indicator, and as shown in this article, could also be used as a mean-reverting tool, not as a trend-tool as it was originally made to be.

-As always, we recommend you do proper backtesting yourself.
+As always, we recommend you do proper backtesting yourself to find profitable ADX strategies.